dnearhos/fabrica/README.md

 # fabrica
-Open source device connectivity framework
+Open source device connectivity framework for IoT devices

+Initial development is underway for Python3 on Rasbery Pi